nitrictech/docs/docs/apis.md

 description: Building HTTP APIs with Nitric
 ---

-Nitric has built-in support for web app and HTTP API development.
-The `api` resource allow you to create APIs in your applications, including routing, middleware and request handlers.
+Nitric has built-in support for web apps and HTTP API development.
+The `api` resource allows you to create APIs in your applications, including routing, middleware and request handlers.

 ## Creating APIs